 Menstrual Cycle & Fertility: The menstrual cycle is a vital process in the human female reproductive system that prepares the body for potential pregnancy.
 Understanding this cycle is key to recognising fertility patterns.

-1. What is the human reproductive system?
+1. What is the human reproductive system and what is its primary purpose?